-If you’re looking to ramp up your ecommerce store’s marketing, you may be considering hiring an ecommerce agency.
+If you’re looking to scale your ecommerce business, you may be considering hiring an ecommerce marketing agency to help.

 We’re going to walk you through what an ecommerce agency is, the benefits of working with one, and how you can choose the right agency to work with.